Plato's number

 Plato's number is a number enigmatically referred to by Plato in his dialogue the Republic (8.546b).
 The text is notoriously difficult to understand and its corresponding translations do not allow an unambiguous interpretation.
 There is no real agreement either about the meaning or the value of the number.
 It also has been called the "geometrical number" or the "nuptial number" (the "number of the bride").
 The passage in which Plato introduced the number has been discussed ever since it was written, with no consensus in the debate.
 As for the number's actual value, 216 is the most frequently proposed value for it, but 3,600 or 12,960,000 are also commonly considered.

-An incomplete list of authors who mention or discourse about includes the names of Aristotle, Proclus for antiquity; Ficino and Cardano during the Renaissance; Zeller, Friedrich Schleiermacher, Paul Tannery and Friedrich Hultsch in the 19th century and further new names are currently added.
+An incomplete list of authors who mention or discourse about the number includes the names of Aristotle, Proclus for antiquity; Ficino and Cardano during the Renaissance; Zeller, Friedrich Schleiermacher, Paul Tannery and Friedrich Hultsch in the 19th century and further new names are currently added.

 Further in the Republic (9.587b) another number is mentioned, known as the "Number of the Tyrant".

 Plato's text

 Great lexical and syntactical differences are easily noted between the many translations of the Republic.
-Below is a typical text from a relatively recent translation of Republic 546b-c:
+Below is a typical text from a respected 1937 translation of Republic 546b-c: